GochoMugo/onpm/README.md

 |Node|0.11, 0.10|
 |OS Support|Linux, Windows|

-If _ALL_ tests run well on your machine and suffers no adverse problems, you may request it be added to the list above.
+> If _ALL_ tests run well on your machine and suffers no adverse problems,
+> you may request it be added to the compatability list above.

 ## installation